 At least once a month, I hear of cases where people have bought two hamsters, thinking it's two boys or two girls, only to find a litter of babies.
 If you've bought two hamsters, keep in mind that pet shop owners often make mistakes since sexing hamsters is difficult, especially when they're small.
 Some owners don't even bother sexing them but house them together to sell them more quickly.

 If you buy more than one hamster and keep them in the same cage, try to sex them yourself to be sure you won't suddenly come across a litter of babies.
-The YouTube video below is helpful in determining your hamsters' sexes.

 7. They're Timid